ajmccredie/The-Irish-Hexanator/README.md

 ## **[Features](#features)**

-The website consists of one page:
+The website consists of one page with multiple sections:

 * [Homepage](#homepage)
 * [Back to top button](#back-to-top-button)